Srithikarao/Business-360-Dashboard/README.md

 Welcome to **Business Insight 360**, a comprehensive Power BI dashboard designed to analyze business operations across Finance, Sales, Marketing, and Supply Chain domains.

-This project was built as part of the **Codebasics Power BI Bootcamp**, where I explored the end-to-end BI workflow — from data modeling to storytelling.
+In this project, I explored the end-to-end BI workflow from data modeling to storytelling.

 🔗 **Live Dashboard**: [Click to View](https://bit.ly/4nm1HH8)